wp-plugins/easy-pie-maintenance-mode/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.6.0 =
+* This version adds custom themes, custom CSS, a notification that your site is in maintenance mode, PHP 5.2 compatibility and small bug fixes.
+Note: If you have hacked an existing theme please back it up before update because the v0.5 plugin directory is completely wiped on update.

 = 0.5.1 =
 * Small fix for PHP 5.2.x.
 If you aren't running PHP 5.2.x you don't need this although it won't hurt anything if you update anyway.